mattppal/blog/src/content/blog/declarative-imperative.md

 ### Shared Resources

-What we NEED is a transformation tool that allows users to share _patterns_ and _nodes_.
-And not just SQL!
-Orchestration & data engineering, too!
-One that democratizes data transformation in the most meaningful way possible: by making common transformations available in a marketplace-like setting.
+What we need is a transformation tool that allows users to share _patterns_.
+Not just for data transformation, orchestration & data engineering, too!
+One that democratizes data transformation in the most meaningful way possible: by making common code available in a marketplace-like setting.

-A prime example of this marketplace? **GitHub Actions.**
+A prime example? **GitHub Actions.**

 GitHub Actions _revolutionized_ CI/CD.
 I say this, because I can remember a time when I knew absolutely nothing about CI/CD.
-While some may claim that's still true, I have been able to build some _pretty awesome_ stuff with Actions. 😂
+While some claim that's still true, I have been able to build some _pretty awesome_ (self-proclaimed) stuff with Actions. 😂

 The innovation?
-GitHub open-sourced the "jobs" step.
-Anyone can create an action in the marketplace.
-This means, for almost every step of my actions, I'm grabbing pre-built code and plugging it in.
-Do I need to know how to get a list of all the changed files in my repo on merge?
+GitHub open-sourced the CI/CD "job."
+Anyone can create one in the [marketplace](https://github.com/marketplace?type=actions).
+Now, to create a pipeline I'm defining my problem, grabbing pre-built code, and plugging it in.
+Do I need to know how to get a list of changed files on merge?
 [Nope](https://github.com/marketplace/actions/changed-files).
-Do I need to spend hours figuring out how to deploy to kubernetes?
+Do I need to spend hours deploying to kubernetes?
 [Nope](https://github.com/marketplace/actions/deploy-to-kubernetes-cluster).

-The **only** things I need to know:
+All I need to know is:

-1. What I want my tool to accomplish.
+1. What I want to accomplish.
-2. What actions are available.
+2. What Actions are available.
-3. (Maybe) how to build a custom solution if I'm doing something obscure.
+3. (Possibly) how to build a custom component if I'm doing something obscure.

-Thanks to Google (and LLMs 🤖), #2 is pretty easy.
+Thanks to Google, #2 is pretty easy.
 So really, _all_ I need to understand is the solution and edge cases...
 That's insanely powerful.

 Could you imagine if the same thing were true for data orchestration?
 Transformation?
 Analysis?
 The technical barrier to entry would be effectively zero.
 How many times have you written the same code _someone else wrote last month_?
 What if we could capture 10% of those solutions and open-source them?
 30%?
-75%? **We could revolutionize data transformation.** Yes, this is utopian, but I truly believe it.
+75%?
+Thast would revolutionize data transformation.

 ![](/posts/declarative-imperative/utopia.gif)

-## ✌️ Examples
+## 🧐 Examples

-Unfortunately, my idealistic ramblings aren't helping for building efficient pipelines, so here are a few ways you can combine the declarative and imperative to make efficient use of programming patterns.
+Unfortunately, my idealistic ramblings aren't building more efficient pipelines, so here are some ways you can combine the declarative and imperative to make efficient use of programming patterns.

 See that!
 I'll never let you leave empty handed.

 ### Declarative plugins for imperative tools